CCSS

 As I was pitching my project, I opened up about my anxiety.
 My family and close friends already knew about my struggles.
 But I wanted to make mental health a big part of my project, so I decided to share my story.
 I told the school board about my anxiety.
 I told the reporter who interviewed me for the local paper.
 I told my fellow dancers.
 It was liberating to share my experiences and show people how movement can help with mental health.

 Dancing hasn’t made my anxiety disappear.
 I still struggle with social situations.
 I’m still way too hard on myself.
-Somtimes I have panic attacks, which can be very scary.
+Sometimes I have panic attacks, which can be very scary.
 But dancing—along with therapy, journaling, music, and more—has made things a whole lot easier.

 There are kids like me in every school—sitting in your classroom, probably.
 Maybe hearing my story will show them that they’re not alone in their noisy minds.